yacinecheikh/4A_SQR_CICD/README.md

 For the Dockerfile, we used [this reference](ttps://www.koyeb.com/tutorials/deploy-a-rust-web-app-with-rocket) We decided to choose the guided project.

+The hashing function used is the standard rust hash algorithm.
+The std::hash module provides a macro to automatically hash any data structure from its memory layout.
+The implementation details can be found [here](https://nnethercote.github.io/2021/12/08/a-brutally-effective-hash-function-in-rust.html)

 ### Loading an example database

 The CSV upload endpoint is currently not available.